 As Hans and Sophie were led from the university building, Hans shouted to Gisela, “Tell him I won’t be there for lunch.”
 The Gestapo arrested Count von Metternich, assuming that Hans was talking to him.
 But Metternich was able to present his National Socialist credentials, and the Gestapo soon figured out that Gisela was the person they needed.

-Most perplexing of all: Hans completely denounced Schurik and Christoph in his interrogation, and Sophie targeted Traute.
-In contrast, Willi Graf did not denounce even one of his friends, and Schurik denied any involvement of his friends, especially covering for Lilo, whom the Gestapo considered very dangerous indeed.
+Most perplexing of all: Hans denounced Schurik and Christoph in his interrogation, and Sophie named Traute.
+In contrast, Willi Graf did not denounce even one of his friends, and Schurik covered for his friends, especially for Lilo, whom the Gestapo considered very dangerous indeed.

-It is interesting to note that Gisela, Traute, and Katharina were never indicted and had no defense counsel until the moment they arrived in court; that Dr. Huber's defense attorney quit in the middle of the trial and someone else was appointed to resume his "defense"; and that Gisela was given the same sentence as Traute and Katharina, because as a good Nazi, she should have known better!
+Gisela, Traute, and Katharina had never been indicted and had no defense counsel until the moment they arrived in court.
+Dr. Huber’s defense attorney quit in the middle of the trial and someone else was appointed to resume his defense.
+Gisela was given the same sentence as Traute and Katharina, because as a good Nazi, she should have known better!

-, Kurt Huber (stripped of his professorship) and Alexander Schmorell were executed.
-The Gestapo requested that Willi Graf's life be spared temporarily - not because of the clemency requests that poured in on his behalf from top officials in the Nazi government (Willi's father had helped found the Nazi Party in Saarland), but because they knew he had not denounced his friends and they could possibly arrest even more people.
+On July 13, 1943, Kurt Huber (stripped of his professorship) and Alexander Schmorell were executed.
+The Gestapo requested that Willi Graf’s life be spared temporarily - not because of the clemency requests that poured in on his behalf from top officials in the Nazi government at the request of Willi's father, but because they knew he had not denounced his friends and they could possibly arrest even more people.

 When it was finally scheduled for July 13, Judge Freisler did not make the trip from Berlin.
-They had none of the evidence against Wilhelm Geyer, Manfred Eickemeyer, Josef Söhngen, and Harald Dohrn (Christoph Probst's father-in-law) and relied solely on Gisela Schertling's testimony against the four.
+Without the evidence against Wilhelm Geyer, Manfred Eickemeyer, Josef Söhngen, and Harald Dohrn (Christoph Probst’s father-in-law), the prosecutor had to rely solely on Gisela Schertling’s testimony against the four.

 But it was not the end.
 After the arrests of the original friends of the White Rose, a group of chemistry students at the University of Munich took up their cause.
 Armed with only a typewriter, they copied out hundreds of the leaflets and continued disseminating them.
 Traute’s friends in Hamburg likewise used the White Rose leaflets in their resistance efforts.
 The British RAF dumped plane loads of the sixth leaflet - Dr. Huber’s - on Germany.